FOREX-Yen holds gains after gyrations on G7 confusion

 “In an effort to soothe excessive moves in the yen, the G7 has in fact stoked excessive moves in the yen.
 How ironic,” said Christopher Vecchio, currency analyst at DailyFX.

-In their statement, G7 governors and ministers reaffirmed their commitment that fiscal and monetary policies would not be directed at devaluing currencies. Ÿ

-Investors were also likely to tread cautiously ahead of the outcome of a BOJ meeting ending on Thursday, although many expect the bank to hold off on any fresh easing measures until a new governor takes the helm.
+Investors were also likely to tread cautiously ahead of the outcome of a BOJ meeting ending on Thursday, although many expect the bank to hold off on any fresh easing measures until a new governor is appointed.

 Following the BOJ, the Group of 20 nations will meet in Moscow on Friday and Saturday.

 Commodity currencies also recovered a bit of ground against the U.S. dollar.
-The Aussie dollar rose 0.4 percent to $1.0348 , although it remained under pressure after the Reserve Bank of Australia left the door open to more rate cuts last week.
+The Aussie dollar rose 0.3 percent to $1.0338 after popping back above $1.0300, although it remained under pressure after the Reserve Bank of Australia left the door open to more rate cuts last week.

+Later on Wednesday, euro zone industrial production figures are due, while U.S. retail sales will probably be the key focus for many investors.